vahidzf/vahidzf.github.io/_projects/1_project.md

 Research within this category explores exercise interventions tailored to older adults, aiming to enhance their mobility, stability, and overall quality of life.
  A sample of my studies are referenced below.

--	A comparison between effects of Square-Stepping Exercise and Tai Chi Chuan on functional fitness and fear of falling in older women
--	Effects of Eight Weeks of Dynamic Neuromuscular Stabilization Exercises on the Balance of Older Men
--	The effect of 12 weeks practicing stepping patterns with a light screen on the static and dynamic balance of children with autism
--	The Effect of Water Walking on Pain Intensity and Motor Function in Men with Non-Specific Chronic Back Pain
--	Comparison of the Effect of 8 Weeks of Land Exercise Therapy and Hydrotherapy on Functional Activities of Elderly Women with Knee Osteoarthritis